 Mix the chutney, apple cider vinegar, tomato sauce, ketchup, brown sugar, and Worcestershire sauce in a medium bowl, until all the ingredients are combined, and set aside.
 Place the brisket in a large bowl, pour the white vinegar over the brisket, and let the brisket sit for 5 minutes.
 Transfer the brisket to a rimmed sheet pan and season all over with the pepper rub.

-Using the Grill Gripper and barbecue mitts, carefully remove the grid and add the Plate Setter, legs down.
+Using the Grill Gripper and barbecue mitts, carefully remove the grid and add the ConvEGGtor™ Plate Setter.

 Pour the chutney mixture over the brisket, wrap with the foil, and seal tightly.
-Place the brisket on the Plate Setter and close the lid of the EGG.
+Place the brisket on the cooking grid and close the lid of the EGG.
 Continue to cook for 4 hours, or until the brisket is very tender.
 Transfer the brisket to a rimmed sheet pan and let rest for 10 minutes, still in the foil.

 Tricolor Pepper Rub